 ICEYE's overall mission is to enable better decision making for everyone by providing timely and reliable Earth observation data.
 To achieve that goal, the company is developing its own synthetic-aperture radar (SAR) sensor technologies suitable for satellites under 100kg in weight.
 ICEYE is building a constellation of 18 SAR satellites by the end of 2020, which will enable a 3 hour on average revisit rate around the globe.

 ICEYE-X1 is ICEYE's first proof-of-concept microsatellite mission with a SAR sensor as its payload.
 It was launched on 12 January 2018, on ISRO's PSLV-C40 rocket from Satish Dhawan Space Center in India.
 ICEYE-X1 is also the world's first SAR satellite in this size (under 100kg), enabling radar imaging of the Earth through clouds and even in total darkness.
-The satellite is also the very first Finnish commercial satellite.
-The ICEYE-X1 demonstration mission was ended in 2018 with very successful results in demonstrating the capabilities of the novel SAR sensor and captured more than 600 unique acquisitions from a variety of test sites.
+The satellite is the very first Finnish commercial satellite.
+The ICEYE-X1 demonstration mission ended in 2018 with very successful results in demonstrating the capabilities of the novel SAR sensor and captured more than 600 unique acquisitions from a variety of test sites.

 01 March 2019

 The ICEYE data familiarization phase freely offers ICEYE imagery over several demonstration sites and is continuing this by presenting to the user community the new ICEYE-X2 products in place of older ICEYE-X1 data: this data is more representative of higher quality achieved by the new ICEYE microsatellite.

 ICEYE-X1 is a microsatellite with a launch mass of 70 kg, its bus structure is 70x60x50 and the SAR instrument length is 3.25 metres after deployment.